 397 Marlborough was not listed in the 1917-1919 Blue Books.

-By 1919, 397 Marlborough was the home of real estate dealer Simon Goldsmith and his wife, Fanny (Dollman) Goldsmith.
+On May 24, 1919, 397 Marlborough was acquired by Fanny (Dollman) Goldsmith, the wife of real estate dealer Simon Goldsmith.
 They previously had lived at The Buckminster at 645 Beacon.
-Fanny Goldsmith was the assessed owner of 397 Marlborough from 1920 through 1927.

 In April of 1919, Simon Goldsmith applied for (and subsequently received) permission to add a rear ell.